-image loader
+loader image

-Food waste: what impact on the environment?
+Food waste: what is its impact on the environment?

-Sectoral distribution of greenhouse gas emissions
+Sectoral breakdown of greenhouse gas emissions

 Wasting a baguette is equivalent to

-Bread equivalent
+Bread baguette equivalent

 Wasting a French beef steak (100g) is equivalent to